 - The Citrus Blossom (find the souvenir Orange Bird sipper here)

 Make use of that festival passport to mark the ones you like, the ones you don’t like, and the ones you want to try next time!

 Sarah’s Tip: Outdoor Kitchen portions are small.
 You’ll be able to snack your way around the festival, but don’t be surprised if you fill up fast!
 As a result, if you truly want to sample everything, find a buddy to split items with so you don’t have a stomach ache later!

 Next, let’s talk about the kids.
 What can families do at this festival?
 Tons!
-My girls have always loved the play areas, and I wish Epcot would keep them up all year, honestly!
+Even in a not-so-typical year, there are several activities to choose from.

-“Egg-stravaganza” begins on March 27 and ends on April 12th.
-Purchase a $6.99 plus tax map and sticker set, and prepare to go an adventure searching for Disney character-themed Easter eggs!
+“Egg-stravaganza” begins on March 19 and continues while supplies last.
+Purchase a $7.99 plus tax map and sticker set, and prepare to go an adventure searching for Disney character-themed Easter eggs!

 Sarah’s Tip: If you don’t want to go back to the store, simply ask the Cast Member for the prize when you purchase the map to present to your child when the scavenger hunt is over.